A look at what happened at the regular meeting of the board of education…

 The consent agenda was approved which included the Treasurer's Report and March Minutes, as well as the bills, payroll, and witholdings in the amount of $254,550.46.
 The next regular board meeting is set for April 23 at 6:30 PM in the Adell Library Media Center.

 No public comment was given.

 During the Superintendent's Report, Dr. Josh Phillips highlighted the following:

 - A Financial Report

-- The board received the Principals' report from Mr. Kolwyck and Dr. Phillips.
-Current enrollment for the elementary is 199 students which is an increase of 4 from last month.
-The average daily attendance for the elementary is 97.76% which is a slight decrease from this time last year.
+Students who earned Pirate Pride and the Elks Lodge Character Awards were celebrated.
+Current enrollment for the elementary is 200 students which is a decrease of 2 from last month.
+The average daily attendance for the elementary for the month of February was 91.34% which is a decrease from this time last year and is low as a result of various flu and stomach bugs.
 The current enrollment for grades 7-12 is 145 which is an increase of 1 over this time last year.
-The average daily attendance for the high school is 95%.
+The average daily attendance for the high school was 93.03%.
 Both principals shared data relative to types of discipline incurred since last month's board meeting.
-Mr. Kolwyck highlighted information learned at recent meeting of high school principals including the 2019 school calendar, small school teacher recruiting ideas, and MAP/EOC test preparations.
-He also shared information in regards an increasing number of area school districts transitioning to a 4-day week.
+Mr. Kolwyck highlighted the accomplishment of senior Kelsi Kinney earning her State FFA Degree (only 3% of Missouri students achieve this honor).

-The regular board meeting was adjourned at 6:30 PM and the board went directly into closed session.
+The regular board meeting was adjourned at 6:10 PM and the board went directly into closed session.

-The meeting was adjourned at 7:00 PM.
+The meeting was adjourned at 6:30 PM.

 Empowering life-long innovative learners to be responsible citizens: equipped for success in an ever-changing world.